meshellg/shiny-bassoon/content/posts/2022-09-05-First-Day-of-School.markdown

 I also realize that I wish I had posted my Alphabet activity as I went for kindergarten, because we both really liked it, and perhaps this can serve as a bit of a record of what we're doing for grade one.

-We have a combination of Build Your Library activities, Singapore Math, Khan Academy Kids, Wild Math, and
+We have a combination of Build Your Library activities, Singapore Math, Khan Academy, Torchlight, Wild Math, and Basic Foundations for Scientific Understanding.

 So here is what's on the schedule, in no particular order, and we'll see what we get through, and follow up afterwards: